 The southern & eastern sides of Fitzroy Square, built in 1790-92, are Robert Adam’s largest & most important remaining London townscape project.

-No.33 has not been a single residence for 200 years & our brief is to both create a very comfortable new family home & also to do the best job possible in terms of the authenticity of craft skills & historic detail.
+No.33 had not been a single residence for over 2 centuries from 1800 to 2000 when it was converted back from institutional use.
+Our brief is to both create a very comfortable new family home & also to do the best job possible in terms of the authenticity of craft skills & historic detail.
+Unfortunately the 2000 conversion used a lot of non-original detailing & materials so a further part of our brief was their complete replacement & upgrading.

 An English Heritage blue plaque commemorates the building as the early 20th century home of the Omega Workshops.
 Then from the late 1930’s up until 2000 it became the London Foot Hospital, the world’s first such specialist facility.

-Renovation work began in Autumn 2018 & completion is due in late 2020.
+Renovation work began in Autumn 2018 & completion is due in late 2021.
+All photographs by Richard Davies.